-The Autotest certifies dual-fiber links based on the fiber standard you select.
 You can also use the Autotest in Far End Source Mode to measure loss on a single fiber.
-(Using Autotest rather than a Single Test gives you the option of saving the test results.)
+Using Autotest, rather than a Single Test, gives the option of saving the test results.

-You use an Autotest on multimode fiber links to check optical power loss (at 850 nm and 1300 nm), fiber length, and propagation delay.
 If you use an optional multimode source, such as the Fluke FOS-850/1300 source, Autotest measures optical power loss only.